 Start the exhaust before using it.
-Ask for instructions how to start it you are unsure.
+Ask for instructions on how to start if you are unsure.
 When work is finished turn it off.
-Even at this position a small outflow of air occurs.
+Even at this position, a small outflow of air occurs.
 Do not cover more than a third of the perforated stainless steel sheet on downflow benches as this will reduce the optimal outflow of air.
 This type of bench is suitable for work with volatile substances but should not be used for warm preparation; the maximum temperature is 40–50ºC.
 If the downflow bench is not equipped with a protective Plexiglas hood you should not work more than 20 cm above the bench surface.

 Electrical equipment in the fume hood should be connected only to the socket on the front side of the hood.
 The socket has a circuit interrupter that breaks the circuit if the outflow system fails to work.
 Do not clutter the fume hood with bottles or equipment and do not use it for storage.
 Detailed instructions are found next to every fume hood.

-For certain work involving the use of dangerous substances for which there is no space in the downflow bench or fume hood (e.g. microscopy or weighing), use a local extractor if one is available.
+For certain work involving the use of dangerous substances for which there is no space in the downflow bench or fume hood (for example microscopy or weighing), use a local extractor if one is available.
 For it to work, the suction must be very close (10–20 cm) to the substance.
 Switch off after use.

-Rules for working with dangerous substanses
+Rules for working with dangerous substances

 Before using a chemical you will receive information on how to use it from your lecturer or course assistant.
 It must also be included in the risk assessment and written handling instructions.
 Solvents should be stored in ventilated cupboards in the lab or in a chemical storage room.
 A maximum 2–3 litres of flammable solvent is allowed on the lab benches in a lab.
-All solvent bottles on benches, in downflow benches and fume hoods must stand in trays to avoid spills running down into the sewage in case of a leaking bottle.
+All solvent bottles on benches, in downflow benches and fume hoods, must stand in trays to avoid spills running down into the sewage in case of a leaking bottle.

 Chemicals marked as toxic shall be stored in a separate cupboard (or fridge or freezer).
 Ask the supervisor about the rules concerning storage, they can vary between different labs.
-Be sure to clean up any spills and ask the super-visor for information on how to take care of waste!
+Be sure to clean up any spills and ask the supervisor for information on how to take care of waste!